zhaohuabing/hugo_blog/content/post/2024-05-17-client-ip-en.md

 ```

 In the above example:
 * PROXY indicates that this is a Proxy Protocol header.
 * TCP4 indicates it’s using IPv4 and TCP protocols.
 * 162.231.246.188 is the original client’s IP address.
-* 10.0.0.1 is the IP address of the proxy (the sender).
+* 192.168.0.11 is the IP address of the proxy (the sender).
-* 12345 is the client’s port number.
+* 56324 is the client’s port number.
 * 443 is the proxy’s port number.

-When the receiver recieves a new TCP connection with a Proxy Protocol Header, it first parses this header to extract the client’s IP address and other information.
+When the receiver receives a new TCP connection with a Proxy Protocol Header, it first parses this header to extract the client’s IP address and other information.
 Then it strips the Proxy Protocol Header from the TCP data, ensuring that the actual HTTP request can be processed normally.
-If the reciever is also a intermediate node supporting the Proxy Protocol, it can forward the client’s IP address to the next hop in the network, thus preserving the client’s identity throughout the request’s journey.
+If the receiver is also an intermediate hop supporting the Proxy Protocol, it can forward the client’s IP address to the next hop in the network, thus preserving the client’s identity throughout the request’s journey.

 ### How to Configure Proxy Protocol in Envoy

 Here’s how to configure the Proxy Protocol in Envoy.
-The Proxy Protocol header is added during the TCP handshake, so we need to enable it in the Listener settings.
+The Proxy Protocol header is inserted during the TCP handshake, so we need to enable it in the Listener settings.

-We need ot add an `envoy.filters.listener.proxy_protocol` Listener Filter in the Listener configuration.
+We need to add an envoy.filters.listener.proxy_protocol Listener Filter in the Listener configuration.
 This filter will extract the client’s IP address by parsing the Proxy Protocol Header from the first data packet of the TCP connection.
-After that, it forwards the TCP packet, without the Proxy Protocol Header, to the HTTP Connection Manager (HCM) for further processing.
+After that, it strips the Proxy Protocol Header and forwards the actual application data to the HTTP Connection Manager (HCM) for further processing.

 ```json
 "listener": {